spyderbat/api_examples/python/docs/SourceDataApi.md

 Query source data

- Allows querying of the source data, data is stored as 'records' which are returned as json objects, in nd-json (see ndjson.org) format.   * Data is returned as it is matched, and no ordering guarentees exist.  * The call completes after it has finished searching for matching records.  * The query expression is limited to seaching a 24 hour period of time, it is the callers responsibility to construct an appropriate 24 hour range. * Documentation for the returned spydergraph datatype can be found at https://app.spyderbat.com/schema/spydergraph/index.html  * The user must have both the *org.ListSourceData* action on the org and *source_data.Query* action on the source
+ Allows querying of the source data, data is stored as 'records' which are returned as json objects, in nd-json (see ndjson.org) format.   * Data is returned as it is matched, and no ordering guarentees exist.  * The call completes after it has finished searching for matching records.  * The query expression is limited to seaching a 24 hour period of time, it is the callers responsibility to construct an appropriate 24 hour range. * Documentation for the returned spydergraph datatype can be found at https://app.spyderbat.com/schema/spydergraph/index.html  * The user must have both the *org.ListSourceData* action on the org and *source_data.Query* action on the source * To get a count of results (up to 10K) but no data, use querySize: 0

 ### Example